All Article

 Features:

-• Visual boards with drag-and-drop cards
+• Drag-and-drop Kanban boards with customizable cards

-• Labels, due dates, attachments, and checklists
+• Labels, due dates, file attachments, and checklists per task

 Pros: